 French luxury conglomerate Moet Hennessy Louis Vuitton has purchased a Caribbean property in its latest series of acquisitions.
 Bought over from majority owner Adventurous Journeys Capital Partners (AJ Capital Partners) and others is the newest jewel in its luxury- hotel crown, seafront property in the island of Saint-Barthélemy.
 Located on one of its loveliest expanses, Flamands Beach, the Hotel St-Barth Isle de France is for the discerning eye that seeks the view of paradise.
 The isle that spans 25km² in the French West Indies has white sands and waters so blue; mesmerized are the ones that behold their view.

 The breathtaking boutique hotel is a five-minute drive from the airport and the main town of Gustavia.
-Having won numerous awards including being named Best Hotel in the Atlantic & Caribbean Islands in Condé Nast Travelers’ Gold List of 2013 and US News & World Report’s 2013 list of Best Hotels in the Caribbean, Hotel St-Barth Isle de France serves up the best of both, sand and sea.
+Having won numerous awards, including being named Best Hotel in the Atlantic & Caribbean Islands in Condé Nast Travelers’ Gold List of 2013 and US News & World Report’s 2013 list of Best Hotels in the Caribbean, Hotel St-Barth Isle de France serves up the best of both, sand and sea.

 The LVMHWhite 1921 in St. Tropez is another luxury- oozing option for those in pursuit of French hospitality.
-For the holiday- birds that wish to migrate further than the European isles, the Moët Hennessy Louis Vuitton resort hotel in the Maldives can put them out of their airborne- misery.
+For a holiday- birds that wish to migrate further than the European isles, the Moët Hennessy Louis Vuitton resort hotel in the Maldives can put them out of their airborne- misery.
 If, however, one is a city- bird, French LVMH’s has luxury ventures at the Drake site in New York or their Cheval Blanc à Paris.
-For the more exuberant among us are plans of LVMH’s Middle- eastern, Oman offering and exotic Egyptian property.
+For the more exuberant among us are plans of LVMH’s Middle- eastern, Oman offering, and exotic Egyptian property.